Wasps And Sting Prevention

 Serious allergy to wasp stings

 Wasp sting prevention is of great value to people with systemic allergy, many of whom don’t know they have the allergy.
 Even where allergy is absent, the aftermath of wasp stings to the face, neck and mouth can be life threatening and multiple wasp stings can have serious health consequences.
-Although the level of severe allergy may be quite high in the population as a whole, the chances of dying from a wasp sting are mathematically less than 1 in several million.
+Although the level of severe allergy may be quite high in the population as a whole, the chances of dying from a wasp sting are mathematically less than one in several million.
 In the UK a few people die from the effects of wasp stings most years but many people who are stung have an uneventful recovery.